ProgrammingIncluded/TiddlyStaticServerReaderExporter/README.md

 **Only steps 3 and 4 have to be repeated in order to update the tiddly wiki.
 You site should allow GET operations on the `tiddlers` folder.**

-Everytime a save or build (from CLI) is executed, `tssre` will generate a list of tiddler names (this might need to be optimized for larger wikis).
-Make sure that your folder containing `.tid` files contains all `tiddler` files in order for TiddlyWiki to get the necessary files to run properly.

 ## How it Works
 On any save or auto-save (this includes cli `--build` options), `tssre` will add all available tiddler names into `$:/config/programmingincluded/tssre/remote-tiddlers`.